 Looking at comparable properties in your geographic location might be a good place to start.
 However, you need to consider the condition of the house as well as the current housing market before making any estimates.

-Often times inherited properties have been vacant for a while and are outdated and in need of many repairs.
+Often times inherited properties are in need of repairs and updates if they have been vacant for a while.
 Many times inherited properties are located in different states than the heirs.
 It’s often easier to consider selling the property As-Is rather than racking up costly expenses and time fixing up a property that could be hundreds of miles away.

 Many times heirs have visions of grandeur when they inherit a property, only to find that the situation is not nearly as lucrative as they initially believed.

 In addition, there may be other costs that lower the value you’ll receive in the end.
 For example, you should think about how much is left on the mortgage.
-Whatever remains on the mortgage will have to be paid before you receive your portion.
+The heirs must pay the mortgage balance off before they receive the proceeds.

 There may also be other debts to consider.
 If the deceased owed any other debts, you may have to use the proceeds of the sale to pay those off as well.
 If there are real estate or tax liens on the property, it can get even more complicated and can further reduce proceeds.

 When calculating how much you’ll receive by selling an inherited property, you should also think about how many beneficiaries there are.
-If the proceeds have to be split among five rather than two individuals, your share is quite a bit less.
+Each person’s share is quite a bit less If the proceeds have to be split among several rather than a few individuals.

 There are some common issues that arise when selling an inherited home.
 Being prepared for these in advance can make your experience that much smoother.